DozzyMontalo/visis-backend-assessment-Dozie-Emodi/README.md

 # Description

 This is a [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-This api includes library functionalities like; getting book summarry, and getting book by publisher and title, with a PostgreSQL database managed by Prisma.
+This api includes library functionalities like; getting book summarry and audio (modelled with openAI), and getting book by publisher and title, with a PostgreSQL database managed by Prisma.

 ## Postman Collection